natnat-mc/rmarcher/README.md

 - `rlua` for lua scene building

 ## What currently works
-- Simple shapes (half-spaces and spheres are the only tested ones so far)
+- Simple shapes (half-spaces, spheres, cylinders and torus are the only tested ones so far)
 - Spectral simulation (currently using 4 color components)
 - Global illumination (with diffuse and reflective surfaces)
 - Punctual illumination